Police arrest suspect in Ingraham High School shooting

 The police department is working with the fire department and the school district.

-Shoreline schools are on lockout out of an abundance of caution, the district said.
+Shoreline schools were on “lockout” Tuesday morning out of an abundance of caution, the district said.
+The lockout was lifted shortly after 11 a.m.

 This is a developing story.
 Check back for updates.